 Guide to lake protection and management

-The second edition of the Citizen's Guide to Lake Protection (2004) contains updated and new material on the chemistry of lakes, watershed information, exotic species, altering runoff and lake use practices, development of a lake management plan, and nonstructural best management practices.
+This second edition of this citizen's guide included updated material on the chemistry of lakes, watershed information, exotic species, altering runoff and lake use practices, development of a lake management plan, and nonstructural best management practices.

 - What is a lake?
 How does it work?
 This section offers the basic information, including an explanation of the physical, biological, and chemical properties of a lake, and how it interacts with other bodies of water in its watershed.

-- Find out how eutrophication, sedimentation, acidification, toxic contamination, and invasive exotic species can affect lakes.
+- How do eutrophication, sedimentation, acidification, toxic contamination, and invasive exotic species affect lakes.

 - Learn about lake restoration strategies such as hypolimnetic withdrawal, artificial circulation (aeration), nutrient diversion, dredging, and in-lake treatment (nutrient inactivation).

 The guide was a collaboration between MPCA and the Freshwater Society (Freshwater).

 State agencies reviewed available techniques to reduce internal phosphorus loading.
 This guide provides an overview of the most common practices in Minnesota and is intended to help practitioners determine which practice may be best suited for their lake.